nickdichev/nickdichev.github.io/_posts/2019-05-04-huffman-elixir-part1.md

 lcb: "{%"
 ---

 In the talk [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4), Joe Armstrong mentions a system he imagined that merges similar programs that do the same thing; to essentially delete all duplicate programs.
-This reminded me of a program I have previously written, a Java implementation of the Huffman algorithm.
+This reminded me of a program I have previously written, a Java implementation of the Huffman compression algorithm.
+I am currently learning Elixir and thought it would be an interesting exercise to implement the algorithm in a functional manner.

 This post is the first in a series which will be exploring powerful, although seemingly basic, features of the Elixir programming language which make implementing the Huffman algorithm a breeze.
 Some of the features we will be using are: binary pattern matching, iolists, and recursion.